ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 - "What are type I and type II errors?"
 - "What are the source of variability in an experiment?"
 - "What are the 3 cores principles of (good) experimental design?"
-- "Why is replication important in an (RNA-seq) experiment?"
+- "Why is having biological replicates important in an (RNA-seq) experiment?"
-- "What can I do to avoid confounding factors?"
-- "How can I solve typical issues such as batch effects?"
 objectives:
 - "Explain the statistical concepts of population, samples, hypothesis and different types of error."
 - "Recognize the different sources of variability in an experiment."